 Figure 5 Repeated imitations retained category resemblance.
 A. Accuracy of matching vocal imitations to original seed sounds as a function of the generation during which the imitation was produced.
 Curves show predictions of the generalized linear mixed effects models with ±1 SE of the model predictions.
 The "category advantage" (Category match vs. Specific match) increased over generations, while the "true seed advantage" (True seed v.
 Category match) decreased (see main text), suggesting that imitations lose within-category information more rapidly than between-category information.
-B. Accuracy of matching transcriptions of the imitations to original seed sounds (e.g., "boococucuwich" to a water splashing sound).
+B. Accuracy of matching transcriptions of the imitations to original seed sounds (e.g., "boococucuwich" to a water splashing sound; see Table 1).
 Transcriptions of imitations could still be matched back to the category of sound that motivated the original imitation even after 8 generations.
 Circles show mean matching accuracy for the corresponding vocal imitations for comparison.

 Discussion

-Even after being repeated up to 8 times, imitations retained a resemblance to the environmental sound that motivated them, even after being transcribed into orthographic forms.
+Imitations, repeated up to 8 times, retained a resemblance to the environmental sound that motivated them, even after being transcribed into orthographic forms.
 For imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the actual seed sound, suggesting that through repetition, the imitations were becoming more categorical.
-This result supports the results of Experiment 1 in demonstrating another aspect of wordlike-ness achieved through repeated imitation: Words, in addition to being stable in acoustic and orthographic forms, are also categorical, denoting all members of a category equally as opposed to identifying individual category members.
+This result supports the results of Experiment 1 in demonstrating another aspect of wordlike-ness achieved through repeated imitation: Words, in addition to being stable in acoustic and orthographic forms, are also interpreted more categorically, denoting all members of a category equally as opposed to identifying individual category members.
 Repeating imitations of environmental sounds is sufficient to remove some of the individuating characteristics of the imitation while retaining a category-based resemblance.

 The reason the same effect was not observed in matching accuracy for transcriptions is unknown.
+The explanation is unlikely to be due to the exclusion of the specific match questions in the written version of the task.
+If match accuracies for transcriptions in the specific match question type would have been collected, it is possible we would have replicated the increase in the category advantage observed in the imitations, but the inclusion of these questions would not change our failure to find a similar true seed advantage effect.
+In addition, excluding the specific match questions from the analysis of the imitation match accuracies does not substantively change the results (Fig. SX).

-One possible reason is that the process of transcribing a non-linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
-However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions are still carrying some category information.
-Another possible reason is that by subsetting the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were more diagnostic of category information.
+One possible difference between the acoustic and orthographic forms of the task is that the process of transcribing a non-linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
+However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions are still carrying some category information, so this is not a complete explanation of our results.
+Another possible reason is that by selecting only the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were nonetheless more diagnostic of category information.

 Experiments 1 and 2 document a process of gradual change from an imitation of an environmental sound to a more wordlike form.
 But do these emergent words function like other words in the language?
 In Experiment 3, we test the suitability of words taken from the beginning and end of transmission chains in serving as category labels in a category learning task.